-Certain information can provide your business with an economic advantage over your competitors, especially when you know the information and your competitors do not.
-Since no one else knows this information, it is a secret that only your business can exploit.
-Confidential information that provides an economic advantage to those who know it is referred to as a trade secret.
-It is important for businesses to keep their trade secret information under wraps, so that no one else can learn about it.
-If they did, your business would lose its advantage in the market.
+Certain information provides your business with an economic advantage over your competitors.
+This is especially true when you know the information and your competitors don’t.
+Since no one else knows this information, it’s a secret that only your business can exploit.
+Confidential information that provides an economic advantage is known as a trade secret.
+It’s important for you and your business to protect your trade secrets to prevent others from knowing them.
+If they did, then your business may lose its advantage in the market.

-Your trade secret might be a form of intellectual property – something you figured out during the course of developing your business that really works and drives sales.
-The information could be a secret recipe, a clever new way of doing business, a new formula or process, secret customer lists, or other information that gives your business an edge over the competition.
-The good news is that if you have some confidential information that could be a trade secret, you can legally protect this information from being stolen, or misappropriated.
+Trade secrets are forms of intellectual property – something you figured out during the course of developing your business that really works and drives sales.
+The information also includes secret recipes, clever new ways of doing business, new formulas or processes, secret customer lists, or other information that gives your business an edge over the competition.
+The good news is that if you have a trade secret, you can legally protect this information.

 Steps for Protecting Business Trade Secrets

-Trade secrets derive all of their value from the fact that very few people know the confidential information.
-So if you have trade secret information, you need to take steps to ensure the that confidential information remains a secret.
-A few ways you can protect your business’ trade secret information is by:
+Trade secrets derive value from the fact that very few people know the confidential information.
+So if you have a trade secret, you need to protect it.
+A few ways to protect your trade secrets is by:

-- Keeping trade secret information on a need-to-know basis, i.e., limiting employee access to trade secret information.
+- Keeping trade secret information on a need-to-know basis (e.g., limiting employee access to trade secret information).

-- Marking all confidential and trade secret documents with appropriate labels, such as “Confidential”, “Trade Secret” or “For Your Eyes Only”.
+- Marking all confidential and trade secret documents with “Confidential”, “Trade Secret” or “For Your Eyes Only”.

-- Requiring employees to sign employment contracts that have specific clauses about keeping the business’ trade secret information confidential.
+- Requiring employees to sign employment contracts regarding keeping trade secret information confidential.